10 Things You Should Never Tell HR

 They become concerned that you may be job searching because the current job either doesn't pay for your living expenses or you need additional challenges.

 In any case, you've brought yourself to their attention.
 A good HR team will probe to find out the reasons for the second job to determine if there is anything your current employer can offer or do.
-The HR team with whom you should never share anything will hold it against you and you will lose access to opportunity in your current workplace.
+The HR team will hold it against you, and you will lose access to opportunity in your current workplace.

 And, the EEOC lawsuit that generally follows takes up more time and energy and exposes years of employee record keeping to the government and lawyers—both entities you should avoid at all costs.